Traybot360/Python-Projects/Flask/README.md

 ## Description

 This application is an example how to use Python with web development.
-It renders some JSON data.
+It renders some JSON data into the table.

 #### Solution Capture